 - Mice and guinea pig M. tuberculosis infection models

 The Research Data Management Department ensures that research data generated from AHRI’s population, clinical and laboratory studies are efficiently integrated, managed and curated in accordance with the best research data management practices.
 The Department extracts, transforms, documents and loads datasets from study data management systems into the data repository, where researchers can access data in an integrated way for analysis and publication.

-The department is led by Mr. Dickman Gareta, supported by two senior research data managers; Mr. Day Munatsi, based in Durban and responsible for clinical research data management, and Mr. Jaco Dreyer, based in Somkhele and responsible for intervention studies data management.
+The department is led by Dickman Gareta, supported by two senior research data managers; Day Munatsi, based in Durban and responsible for clinical research data management, and Jaco Dreyer, based at Somkhele and responsible for intervention studies data management.
 The Department also has a clinical research data manager and a team of junior research data managers and data management assistants.

 Clinical Research Department

 The Clinical Research Department focuses on the management and oversight of the clinical research process from concept development to study conclusion.
 We work at both health facilities (clinics and hospitals in Somkhele and eThekwini) as well in the community/field at Somkhele.
 We also make use of mobile clinical teams at Somkhele which allows for greater community access.
 We are involved with recruitment of healthy participants as well as those that have specific diseases which include HIV, TB and non-communicable diseases.
 The department is co-led by Farina Karim and Olivier Koole.
 The studies we are involved in range from explorative studies, observational cohort studies and clinical trials.
 We have established a network of relationships with clinicians and collaborators for supply of fresh tissue samples for explorative basic research on HIV and TB.

 Social Science and Research Ethics Department